Man holding knee due to pain whilst walking downstairs

 • X-rays: Used to detect bone fractures and degenerative joint disease.

-• MRI (Magnetic Resonance Imaging): Provides detailed images of both hard and soft tissues, including ligaments, tendons, and cartilage.
-This can help diagnose injuries such as ACL tears.
+• MRI (Magnetic Resonance Imaging): Provides detailed images of ligaments, tendons, and cartilage.

-• Ultrasound: Utilised to visualise soft tissue structures in and around the knee joint.
+• Ultrasound: Visualise soft tissue structures in and around the knee joint.

 Treatment Options and Self-Care